ExtendRealityLtd/Tilia.Locomotors.Climbing.Unity/Documentation/HowToGuides/AddingAClimbableObject/README.md

 Next is to add a special interactable object that can be grabbed by an interactor but will work as the basis of our climbable object.

-Expand the `Tilia Locomotors Climbing Unity` Package directory in the Unity Project window and select the `Packages -> Tilia Locomotors Climbing Unity -> Runtime -> Prefabs` directory then drag and drop the `Interactions.Climbable` prefab into the Unity hierarchy window.
+Expand the `Tilia Locomotors Climbing Unity` package directory in the Unity Project window and select the `Packages -> Tilia Locomotors Climbing Unity -> Runtime -> Prefabs` directory then drag and drop the `Interactions.Climbable` prefab into the Unity Hierarchy window.

 ![Adding Climbable Prefab To Scene](assets/images/AddingClimbablePrefabToScene.png)

 ### Step 5

 Our `Interactions.Climbable` GameObject is a simple cube by default, the same as any base interactable.
-We can change the mesh and colliders by deliving into the prefab, but for now we'll just keep the cube and reposition/resize to match the `Block` GameObject.
+We can change the mesh and colliders by delving into the prefab, but for now we'll just keep the cube and reposition/resize to match the `Block` GameObject.
 We can also just delete the existing `Block` GameObject as we are going to replace that end wall with this climbable wall.

-Select the `Interactions.Climbable` GameObject from the Unity hierarchy and on the `Transform` component change the Transform properties to:
+Select the `Interactions.Climbable` GameObject from the Unity Hierarchy and on the `Transform` component change the Transform properties to:

 * Position: `X = 0, Y = -3, Z = 7`
 * Scale: `X = 3, Y = 3, Z = 3`